 An early report of hybrids being produced from matings between a female duck and a rooster also dates to the eighteenth century.
 The German naturalist Johann Taube (1727-1799) was physician to the British court and to the court of Brunswick-Lüneburg.
 He was also the author of a collection of articles on the natural history of Celle (Beiträge zur Naturkunde des Herzogthums Zelle, 1766-1769, Zelle, Johann Dieterich Schulze), a duchy in northern Germany.
 The following is excerpted from an essay in that publication entitled “Bemerkung von einer Hühner-Endte” (“Comments on a Hen-Duck,” vol. 1, pp. 257-259).
 “A female duck living alone in a barnyard with the chickens was unable to avoid an aggressive rooster there, and was many times subjected to his advances.
 When she then brooded, she brought into

-There are at least two other eyewitness reports.
+There are at least two other eyewitness reports by scholars.
 In the first, a letter to Magazine of Natural History (Biggs, 1834, p.
-516) with the lengthy title "Ducks with the toes not connected by a web or membrane, and the upper mandible imperfect: presumed to have proceeded from a union between the domestic duck and domestic fowl," Arthur Biggs (1765-1848), a fellow of the Linnean Society of London and for many years Curator of the Cambridge University Botanic Garden, describes three alleged hybrids:
+516) with the lengthy title “Ducks with the toes not connected by a web or membrane, and the upper mandible imperfect: presumed to have proceeded from a union between the domestic duck and domestic fowl,” Arthur Biggs (1765-1848), a fellow of the Linnean Society of London and for many years Curator of the Cambridge University Botanic Garden, describes three alleged hybrids:

 Prof. Wilhelm Peters|

 Dr. Anton Sommer